polarityio/Elasticsearch/README.md

 {"query": { "bool": { "must": [ { "range": {"timestamp": {"gte": "now-365d/d","lt": "now/d"}}},{"query_string": {"query":"\"{{entity}}\""}}]}}}
 ```

+### Page Size

+The number of results to display per page.
+This value must be between 1 and 100.
+Defaults to 10.
+This option should be set to "Only admins can view and edit".

+> **Important** The Page Size option is used to set the `size` and `from` search parameters in the query.
+If you set these values directly in your query, they will be overridden by the Page Size option.
+As an example, if you set the Page Size to 10, then `size` will be set to 10, and `from` will be set to 0.

 ### Enable Highlighting

 If checked, the integration will display highlighted search terms via the Elasticsearch Highlighter.
 For more information on the Elasticsearch Highlighter please see the following documentation: https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-highlighting.html